dekuNukem/duckyPad/README.md

 ----

-duckyPad is a 15-key mechanical macropad that helps **consolidate and speed up workflow** by automating keyboard/mouse inputs using **duckyScript**.
+duckyPad is a 15-key **mechanical macropad** for power users who demand **advanced macro scripting and customisation** beyond the shackles of QMK/VIA.

 ![Alt text](resources/pics/title_jpg.jpg)

-It has all the basics:
+duckyPad has all the basics:

 * **Hot-swap**
 * Per-key RGB